PeterNaydenov/grunt-ugly-folders/README.md

     , ignore         : false
     , rename         : false
     , renameFile     : false
+    , import         : false
     , filter         : false
     , uglifyOptions  : {}
 }
 ```

 Read in 'Features' section for details and examples.

+## Dictionary
+ - *Source items* - Only first level of depth members of source folder;
+ - *Folder item*  - Source item is folder;
+ - *File item*    - Source item is file;

+## How it works?

+Uglyfolders has 7 major steps.
+They are executed always in same order.

+ - **Step 1** Read source items (files and folders).
+      Fill 'task-listing' object.
+The object contains all source and destination files.
+Contains also banner information if it's exists.
+Listing collect only '.js' extension files.
+ - **Step 2** Ignore (optional)
+           Apply 'ignore' to 'task-listing' object.
+Remove all items that have specific pattern in their path (folders and files).
+It's a regular expression test
+ - **Step 3** Import System scripts (optional)
+       It adds system scripts to existing source items.
+ - **Step 4** Rename Folders Items (optional)
+       Apply 'rename' to 'task-listing' object.
+Change target files if source is folder item.
+ - **Step 5** Rename File Items (optional)
+           Apply 'renameFile' to 'task-listing' object.
+Change target files if source is file item.
+ - **Step 6** Watcher filter (optional)
+           Apply 'filter' to 'task-listing' object.
+Remove all source-target elements that not contain chaiged file.
+ - **Step 7** Uglify
+           Uglify files by using data in 'task-listing' object.
+Set banner if exists.
+Use uglify settings written in 'uglifyOptions' option.